jeffistyping/LinkedInfluence-Be-Gone/readme.md

 ![Image](./demo.png)

 # Installation Instructions
+## We're currently in the Google Web Store approval process which might take 1-3 weeks before it'll show up in the Chrome Store (for free obvs)!
+Till then, you can install directly from here!

 ### Step 1: Clone the repository to your computer or download the ZIP file
  - Click Code > Download .ZIP